-The University of Cambridge recognises that research using animals has made, and continues to make, a vital contribution to the understanding, treatment and cure of major human and animal disease.
-We realise that we must not be complacent and therefore will actively promote, investigate and use new methods of medical research that can replace animals, and will only ever use animals where these alternatives are currently not viable.
-Our scientists are instrumental in devising humane alternative methods to animal models that can effectively reproduce the complex biological characteristics of man and animals to challenge the need for animal use with the goal of eventually ending the use of animals in medical research.
+The University of Cambridge recognises that research using animals has made, and continues to make, a vital contribution to the fundamental understanding of the biological sciences, and the treatment and cure of major human and animal diseases.
+We realise that we must not be complacent and therefore will actively promote, investigate and use new methods of research that can replace animals, and only ever use animals where these alternatives are currently not viable.
+Our scientists are instrumental in devising humane alternative methods to animal models.
+These non-animal models are designed to effectively reproduce in part or fully the complex biological characteristics of man and animals.
+When validated these non-animal models remove the need for animal use and allow us to move towards our goal of eventually ending the use of animals in fundamental, medical and veterinary research.

 In the UK, research with animals is governed by a range of legislation, including the Animals (Scientific Procedures) Act (ASPA), 1986 and, in the case of teaching to veterinary students, the Veterinary Surgeons Act 1966.
-Compliance of our research covered by this legislation is monitored by University staff, including the Named Veterinary Surgeons and by the Home Office through its Inspectors.
-All members of the University carrying out procedures regulated under the Act must by law have prior training, relevant experience, assessment of competence and licence authority from the Home Office.
-All animal research project licences are subject to robust assessment and consideration by the University Animal Welfare and Ethical Review Body consisting of independent lay-members, veterinary surgeons, animal welfarists, animal care staff and academic representation from outside the animal research field.
-Only where a programme of animal research is necessary and justifiable by this body and with due consideration to the ‘3Rs’ (the reduction, refinement and replacement of animals in research) will it be submitted to the Home Office for assessment and processing.
+Our research compliance is regulated by ASPA and is monitored by University staff, including the Named Veterinary Surgeons (NVS) and by assigned Home Office inspectors.
+All members of the University carrying out procedures regulated under ASPA must by law have prior training, relevant experience, assessment of competence and licence authority from the Home Office.
+All animal research project licences are subject to robust scrutiny by the University Animal Welfare Ethical Review Body (AWERB) consisting of independent lay-members, veterinary surgeons, animal welfarists, animal care staff and academic staff.
+On many of the committees, members are drawn from both outside the animal research field and when required from other research establishments.
+Only where a programme of animal research is necessary and considered justified by AWERB and with due consideration to the ‘3Rs’ (the reduction, refinement and replacement of animals in research) will it be submitted to the Home Office for assessment and processing.

 To this end, we strictly adhere to the principle of law which demands that where a non-animal approach to research exists, it should be used.
 The principles of the ’3Rs’ underpin all related work at the University, ensuring that if animals have to be used then the numbers are minimised and that procedures, care routines and husbandry are refined and under constant review to maximise welfare.